Fidessa Literary Selection 2025

 Four Chimneys

 When an elephant hurtles down a hillside and blocks the only road to Didoli, six lives become quietly entangled at a windswept estate called Four Chimneys.
 Its heart is Gargi Dilawari - a washed-up actress, incorrigible drinker and reluctant hostess - clinging to her crumbling inheritance and eroding sanity.
 She drinks with doctors to forget, gambles with ghosts for comfort, and despises both her tame husband and her unhinged son.
-Then comes Khaiman Daam, a silver-tongued land shark stranded by fate and drawn in by the
+Then comes Khaiman Daam, a silver-tongued land shark stranded by fate and drawn in by the estate’s hypnotic spell.

 As the dying elephant cries out from the gorge, old wounds rise from the walls of Four Chimneys, demanding reckoning.
 What began as idle chatter curdles into a dangerous dance of temptation and